Image: Blog header - September 2009

 21.09.09

 Several people have asked me whether I am missing teaching.
-It’s a thought that surfaces as universities begin a new academic year with Induction Week.
+Its a thought that surfaces as universities begin a new academic year with Induction Week.
 I hear of the son of an ex-colleague going from home to the north-east to be an undergraduate.
 The daughter of another friend has moved to the Liverpool area as another.
-It’s impossible to avoid hearing about the new academic year beginning.
+Its impossible to avoid hearing about the new academic year beginning.
 Having first taught full time in 1962 and been involved inside education at secondary, higher and adult levels; and having worked in the tourism industry for 19 years, almost all of which being connected with education in one way or another, I will, perhaps a little rashly, venture some comments.
 Some will be considered too critical - might be claimed as unfair - but many people in many universities feel that higher education is losing its way and I offer these as some of the reasons why.

 The answer to the question about missing teaching is a definite no. Well, OK, I miss many good friends amongst my well-respected ex-colleagues.
 I miss the fun and pleasure to be had teaching.
 Our students were outstanding in virtually every year, a delight to know, to teach, and - to learn from.
 I miss them.